 Once the site/facility senior management identifies the team leader, and the team leader has identified team members, a list of resources and a budget should be developed.
-The team should consider the following items: laptop computer, digital or video camera, and personal protective equipment, such as safety glasses, safety shoes, respirators, and hard hats.
+The team should consider the following items: laptop computers; digital or video cameras; and personal protective equipment such as safety glasses, safety shoes, respirators, and hard hats.

 The team leader should send formal notification to the site/facility senior management indicating the start date of the evaluation and a kickoff meeting with critical site personnel who will be involved in the evaluation.
-A sample memorandum is shown below.
-A copy of the appropriate evaluation checklist or lines of inquiry should be shared with the participants at the kickoff meeting so that an opportunity will exist to clarify and answer questions.
+A sample memorandum follows.
+A copy of the appropriate evaluation checklist or lines of inquiry should be shared with the participants at the kickoff meeting to clarify and answer questions.